CitizensFoundation/policy-synth/README.md

 ## Bringing together the best of collective and artificial intelligence

 Policy Synth aims to help governments and citizens make better decisions together by seamlessly integrating collective and artificial intelligence.
-Utilizing our top-rated community engagement solutions, over 40 x GPT-4 agent types, and advanced genetic algorithms, Policy Synth represents a distinctive effort to intertwine human insights with artificial intelligence in addressing complex policy dilemmas.
+Utilizing our top-rated community engagement solutions, over 50 x GPT-4 agent types, and genetic algorithms, Policy Synth represents a distinctive effort to intertwine human insights with artificial intelligence in addressing complex policy dilemmas.
 We are currently developing a state-of-the-art platform where policymakers, citizens, and AI can partake in collective discourse.

 Policy Synth is an agent toolbox and a Typescript class-based SDK, enabling the creation of new web applications, Express.js APIs with WebSockets, and multi-scale "slow" thinking agent systems through Typescript subclassing.